 Franklin County is investing over $5.5 million to support enriching activities for youth this summer, from free day camps for elementary and middle school students to paid work experiences (Ready 2 Earn) and a college and career readiness program (Pathways 2 Progress) for high school students and young adults.

 In general, families must meet Temporary Assistance for Needy Families (TANF) income guidelines to qualify.
 Read more below and get connected with providers to see about available slots.

 Summer Day Camps (Children Ages 5-13)

 Franklin County-funded summer camps are safe and fun, with dozens of different sites all across Central Ohio.

-All participating students – regardless of whether they are in the project-based learning track or more traditional work placement track – will receive training covering essential workplace behaviors such as professionalism, teamwork and critical thinking, along with resume writing tips and interview etiquette.
-Participants will receive a $1000 stipend with the chance to earn an additional $300 in incentives for hitting program-specific targets.
-Learn more...
+Participants receive training covering essential workplace behaviors such as professionalism, teamwork and critical thinking, along with resume writing tips and interview etiquette.
+Participants will receive a $1,200 stipend with the chance to earn an additional $300 in incentives.

 Contact Ready 2 Earn Partners